Goose Fat Yorkshire Puddings

 How To Make Goose Fat Yorkshire Puddings

 To make Yorkshire pudding batter, we don’t weigh out each ingredient.
-Instead, we measure each ingredient to an equal volume, starting with & based on the eggs!
+Instead, we measure each ingredient to an equal volume.
+The amount of flour & liquid is based on the volume of eggs.

 1. Crack your eggs into a measuring jug & use a pen to mark when they come up to on the side.